 Confession: I’m a night owl.
 I can’t do mornings.
 And yet, there is a long tradition in the Church of beginning your day with devotional meditation with God.
 I’m working on it.
 But in the meantime, one of the great ironies is that few things can put...

-In one of the first episodes of the U.S. version of The Office (about a paper company), one of the employees is asked why, though he hates his job, he doesn’t quit.
-He says something like, “Because what would I do with all these useless facts about...
+In one of the first episodes of the U.S. version of The Office, a show set in a paper company, one of the employees is asked why, though he hates his job, he doesn’t quit.
+He says something like, “Because what would I do...

 I cannot help but laugh at the timing of my writing of this post.
 I am sitting here fiddling through a basket of fries from an order of food my husband and I picked up after an exhausting day of arguing and bickering.
 It reminded me why a need for a...